Ravjot03/Who-is-Drunk-and-When-in-Ames-Iowa/README.md

 ----------------------------------------------------------------------------

-**Aim**:- To perform data manipulation on breath alcohol tests dataset from Ames, Iowa.
+**Aim:-** To perform data manipulation on breath alcohol tests dataset from Ames, Iowa.

 ----------------------------------------------------------------------------

-Description:- Peformed grouping and summarizing on the dataset, and then plotted visualizations from the data.
+**Description:-** Peformed grouping and summarizing on the dataset, and then plotted visualizations from the data.